Monday, February 22, 2010

 B: These lyrics are less than inspired, but I like the line “’T get end aner Welt / ...
 Iwwer on eege Grenzen”.

 A: The music is less than inspired, too.
 In fact the same could be said of Luxembourg as was just said of Switzerland, by and large.
-Although here at least they have a stab at an arresting chorus.
+Here at least they have a stab at an arresting chorus.
 Bland, but palatable.

-V: And the frustrated housewives keep coming.
-Like Switzerland, despite everything, they somehow get away with it.
-The whole thing sounds a hell of a lot better than it ought to.
+V: The frustrated housewives keep coming.
+And like Switzerland, despite everything, they somehow get away with it: the whole thing sounds a hell of a lot better than it ought to.

 15 Austria